 Want to turn on the air conditioning?”
 Preston Clark asked.
-It was hotter than two squirrels sweating in a sock, and we were in an uncovered bass boat on Orange Lake in central Florida.
+It was hotter than two squirrels sweating in a sock, and we were in an uncovered bass boat on Orange Lake in Central Florida.
 I wondered which one of us was losing it.

-On that late-July afternoon, I caught one measly bass.
+While out summer bass fishing on that late-July afternoon, I caught one measly bass.
 Meanwhile Clark, a guide and pro who holds the record for the largest bass ever caught at the Bassmaster Classic (11 pounds 10 ounces in 2006), had already released two 10-pounders.
 The thermometer was defeating me, but he was having a day to die for.
 Here’s how he did it.

 Know Your Bass

 “The hotter it gets, the more aggressive bass become,” says Clark.
 “They burn more fuel, so they need to eat more often.
 Look for feeding fish near shade, and don’t shy away from shallow areas no matter how shallow.
 When fishing docks, aim for the darkest, hardest-to-get-to spots.
 When fishing thick vegetation, use weight to get under the weeds.”

 Throw A Pitch

 If you’re going for big bass, don’t bring a toothpick.
 Clark flips a Texas-rigged worm in the hottest summer bass fishing months.
 He likes a 7-foot heavy-action rod, and prefers Denali’s Jadewood series.
 He loads his Abu Garcia Revo SX with 20-pound-test fluorocarbon and fishes Bass Assassin’s Junebug/Blue Tail Tapout worm.
 Grab a 7.5-inch specimen for the big boys.